-Coinbase is the primary go-to for many users when it comes to investing in Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), and Litecoin (LTC) due to its user-friendly interface.
-But before you join them, know that this ease of use comes with a price.
-Coinbase charges fees for each transaction, and your bank might even add fees on top of that.
+Coinbase is the primary go-to for many users when it comes to investing in Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and more, due to its user-friendly interface.
+But before you join them, know that the ease of use comes with a price.
+Coinbase charges fees for each transaction, and your bank might even add charges on top of that.
 Plus, there is some fine print to be aware of.

 With all the hype surrounding meteoric rise of Bitcoin (BTC), Litecoin (LTC), Ethereum (ETH), and Bitcoin Cash (BCH), it's easy to overlook the fact that you can send and receive cryptocurrencies as a form of payment.
 And thanks to Coinbase, sending and receiving digital coins couldn't be any easier.